isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 **Alternative**: If you use global (more generally namespace scope) data to avoid copying, consider passing the data as an object by reference to `const`.
 Another solution is to define the data as the state of some object and the operations as member functions.

-**Warning**: Beware of data races: If one thread can access non-local data (or data passed by reference) while another thread executes the callee, we can have a data race.
+**Warning**: Beware of data races: If one thread can access nonlocal data (or data passed by reference) while another thread executes the callee, we can have a data race.
 Every pointer or reference to mutable data is a potential data race.

 Using global pointers or references to access and change non-const, and otherwise non-global,